canonical/ubuntu-packaging-guide/packaging-new-software.rst

 You can ask for reviews in ``#ubuntu-motu`` IRC channel, or on the `MOTU mailing list`_.
-There might also be a more specific team you could ask such as the Kubuntu team for KDE packages.
+There might also be a more specific team you could ask such as the GNU team for more specific questions.

 Submitting for inclusion
 ------------------------